ampproject/amphtml/extensions/amp-animation/amp-animation.md

 </amp-animation>
 ```

-If the animation uses a single element and a single keyframe effect, the configuration is valid as a single animation definition.
+If the animation uses a single element and a single keyframes effect, the configuration is valid as a single animation definition.

 ```html
 <amp-animation layout="nodisplay">